ncamuaa/crm-code-challenge/README.md

 ## Notes

 - MySQL and Elasticsearch data persist in Docker volumes across `docker-compose down`, but not with `-v`.
-- Elasticsearch security is off for local dev simplicity — would be locked down in production.
+- Elasticsearch security is off for local dev simplicity — would be locked down in a real deployment.
+- `api` runs behind the `controller` nginx service, so `docker-compose up --scale api=3` would load-balance across replicas.